pablorodrig16/Getting-and-cleaning-data-course-project/README.md

 10) mean_std_dataset tbl is grouped by both subject and activity and summarised with summarise_each function to get the second tidy dataset ('summary_dataset').

-11) the latter is saved in the working directory as 'new_dataset.txt'.
+11) the latter is saved in the working directory as 'summary_dataset.txt'.